cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

   - Folder structure clean up routines - Photos written, need other content types and integration
   - Add tests for the common content validation
   - Need Generation and Integration tests for image, note, link - file and photo done
+ - Look at modifying images to have Body Content rather than Source Notes in light of uses where 'the image is the file'
  - A bad content code should be handled better
  - Wrap the Out of Memory that System.Drawing Image FromFile can throw that doesn't actually mean out of memory and rather means 'format issue'
  - Look at https://github.com/cyotek/SimpleScreenshotCapture/blob/master/src/ScreenshotCapture.cs to get rid of xaml island screen shot issue.